nhayward/book-light-editorial/pages/05.resources/04.articles/train-to-busan-settings/item.md

 **Jeni:** There are a few elements here that definitely pique my interest.
 It’s historical and there’s a large mystery element, with a female sleuth.
 But the finer details feel kind of vague.
 I’m not 100% sure what actually happens in this story, other than the mystery itself.
 And the author mentions some real-life historical events in the final paragraph, but it isn’t clear to me what the connection is to the plot as described in the query.
 I definitely think one part of the problem is that the sentences are all pretty long and have similar structures.
 Even in a query letter, you want varied sentence length and structure to create variety and keep the reader engaged.
 And don’t be afraid to give more details.
 This is something I see a lot, where the author wants to create a sense of mystery around the story by having this strong hook so they leave out important details.
 Write this down: Details in a query don’t spoil anything.
 They get us more excited for the unique elements of your story.
 Depending on the story and how much of a twist it has, you can sometimes give details as far in as just before the climax without spoiling too much.

-##### Next month, we will be watching the Disney movie whose songs are stuck in everyone’s heads, _Encanto_.
+**Next month, we will be watching the Disney movie whose songs are stuck in everyone’s heads, _Encanto_.
 We will also have another query or blurb critique.
-If you want your query featured on the podcast, you can find the details about how to do that on our website or Twitter page.
+If you want your query featured on the podcast, you can find the details about how to do that on our website or Twitter page.**

-##### You can also find our podcast on our website, storychatradio.com.
+!!!!!
+You can also find our podcast on our website, storychatradio.com.
 Or you can follow us on [Spotify](https://open.spotify.com/show/3o7zYGOeJMHfKFdCrhlILb?target=_blank), [Apple Podcasts](https://podcasts.apple.com/us/podcast/story-chat-radio/id1483688097?target=_blank), [Google Podcasts](https://podcasts.google.com/?feed=aHR0cHM6Ly9zdG9yeWNoYXRyYWRpby5saWJzeW4uY29tL3Jzcw&ep=14), or many other streaming services.
 While you’re there, please leave us a rating.
 You can support the show and get extra content at [patreon.com/storychatradio](https://www.patreon.com/storychatradio?target=_blank).
 You can also follow us on [Twitter](http://www.twitter.com/storychatradio?target=_blank) and [Instagram](http://www.instagram.com/storychatradio?target=_blank) @StoryChatRadio.